 Somewhere between reading novels and doom-scrolling Instagram, the coffee table book arrived.
 Bound between two hardbacks emerged a filing of photographs and images that spoke words of their own, and since, have planted themselves firmly on our shelves as cherished mementos of style and culture.
 Amid a global pandemic and lockdown restrictions that have spanned almost a year, getting off the internet feels imperative, as does constantly freshening up our spaces so we don't spiral into the abyss.
-From Patti and Robert, Kate and Mario, Davide Sorrenti and Peter Lindbergh, below, we are rounding up our favourite coffee table books where sentimentality lies in the foreword and the images speak of a time of exploration.
+From Patti and Robert, Kate and Mario, below we are rounding up our favourite coffee table books where sentimentality lies in the foreword and the images speak of a time of exploration.

 For those wanting to get away.
 A romantic and glamorous account of the years spent visiting Italy over the course of his entire life. otherworldly aerials of the Sicilian countryside, intimate portraits of celebrities and high society taken in their breathtaking villas, "the good life" is thoroughly captured in La Dolce Vita.

 DESIRE Patti Smith & Robert Maplethorpe